robertorosero/pyhtonmig/Doc/library/datetime.rst

    time adjustment (for example, to account for time zone and/or daylight saving time).

+.. class:: timezone

+   A class that implements the :class:`tzinfo` abstract base class as a fixed offset from the UTC.

+   .. versionadded:: 3.2

 Objects of these types are immutable.

 Objects of the :class:`date` type are always naive.